czrahul/Chatbox/README.md

-Enter the URL https://chat-box-arrkay.netlify.app/ to launch the chat box
+First launch the chat box

 You will get a beautiful login page

-Type  username : Prashik
+Type  username : Rahul
 Type password : qwerty

 press login

-Now, You are ready to chat...
+Now, You will move to the chat box

+Where you can create a group and add friends to that group and start a group chat

+Watch Chat_app_demo.mp4 video for more clarity